-The Heartbeat API, included in WordPress versions 3.6 and later, is designed to provide fluid updates between your browser and the server to allow for autosaving, post locking, login expiration warnings, and much more.
+The Heartbeat API included in WordPress version 3.6 and later is designed to provide fluid updates between your browser and the server to allow autosaving, post locking, login expiration warnings, and much more.
 It works in the background to send a regular "pulse" between the browser and the server that is repeated at regular intervals and can be used to keep them in sync.

 If you have experienced heavy CPU loads and are using a version of WordPress with Heartbeat included, you can follow the steps below to disable or manage the WordPress Heartbeat API to reduce your server load.

 Please backup your files before making any changes suggested in this article.
 For information on how to generate a full backup, please refer to the following article: